fumingyang2004/LIVEVQA/README.md

 ## Environment

-This project is built on Python 3.8.
 You can create a virtual environment and install the required packages using the following commands:

 ```bash
 conda create -n livevqa python=3.10.16 -y